Dominican Republic Retail Audit: Trade Census and Distribution Intelligence Across 25,000+ Outlets

 Santo Domingo: The Capital and Largest Retail Market

-Santo Domingo accounts for approximately 35 to 40 percent of Dominican Republic FMCG retail volume.
+Santo Domingo accounts for approximately 35 to 40 percent of Dominican Republic FMCG retail volume (HRG Trade Census, 2025).
 The Distrito Nacional and Gran Santo Domingo metropolitan zone include the highest concentration of modern trade and pharmacy chains, alongside an extremely dense colmado network in the working-class barrios of Los Minas, Villa Juana, Capotillo, and Naco.
 HRG's Santo Domingo field team provides full metropolitan coverage including the Zona Oriental, which is increasingly important as the city expands eastward.

 Santiago and the Cibao Region

 Santiago de los Caballeros is the Dominican Republic's second city and the commercial capital of the fertile Cibao Valley, which is the agricultural heartland of the country.
-The Cibao region accounts for approximately 20 to 25 percent of national FMCG retail volume.
+The Cibao region accounts for approximately 20 to 25 percent of national FMCG retail volume (HRG Trade Census, 2025).
 Santiago city has a well-developed modern trade sector anchored by Bravo, La Sirena, and Super Pola, alongside a robust general trade and colmado network.
 Rural Cibao, including the tobacco-growing communities around Mao and the rice-producing areas around Moca, requires dedicated rural field routing separate from the Santiago urban programme.

 The Eastern Tourism Corridor: La Romana to Punta Cana

-The eastern corridor from La Romana through Bávaro to Punta Cana hosts the Dominican Republic's all-inclusive resort industry, generating a distinct tourism retail channel that operates alongside the local resident trade.
+The eastern corridor from La Romana through Bávaro to Punta Cana hosts the Dominican Republic's all-inclusive resort industry, which contributes approximately 8 percent of national GDP (ECLAC, 2024), generating a distinct tourism retail channel that operates alongside the local resident trade.
 All-inclusive resort minimarkets, duty-free retail, and excursion retail are separate channels from the general colmado and supermarket trade.
 Brands with premium positioning in the DR benefit from tracking their visibility in this tourism channel, where consumer interaction with international brands shapes purchase intent that often continues after guests return home.

 Free Caribbean Market Assessment